-TBGI has at its disposal the use of facilities owned by the ATN Group for the performance of broadband services.
-Summit One Tower hosts the fiber optic backbone with bandwidth of OC3 to OC12 (equivalent to 622 Mbps), and the necessary tower height for WIFI transmission in Metro Manila.
-With the bandwidth supply now available at Summit One Tower, the TBGI WIFI network envisaged for Metro Manila will be implemented in alliance with equipment suppliers from Taiwan and the USA.
+TBGI has the use of additional facilities owned by the ATN Group for the performance of broadband services.
+Summit One Tower hosts the fiber optic backbone, and the necessary tower height for WIFI transmission in Metro Manila.
+With the bandwidth supply now available at Summit One Tower, the TBGI WIFI network envisaged for Metro Manila will be implemented in alliance with equipment suppliers.

-With the company's sound financial condition and market niche in client schools that will eventually become last mile network nodes, TBGI will become a major wireless data services provider for schools in the Philippines.
-Hence, there is no foreseeable event, which may have a material impact on its short-term liquidity, and no seasonal aspect had material effect on the financial condition of the Company's operation.
+With the company's sound financial condition and market niche, TBGI will become a major wireless data services provider for Geographically Isolated and Disadvantaged Areas (GIDA) in the Philippines.
+Hence, there is no foreseeable event, which may have a material impact on its short-term liquidity, and no seasonal aspect affecting the financial condition of the Company.